Chart Color Schemes

 Residential development activity is lower than average in Hampton Park - East according to AreaSearch's national comparison of local real estate markets

 Hampton Park - East has seen approximately 37 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 185 homes were approved, with a further four approved in FY26 so far.
+Over the past five financial years, from FY21 to FY25, around 185 homes have been approved, with a further six approved in FY26 so far.

 Frequently Asked Questions - Development